projectdysnomia/dysnomia/README.md

 bot.connect(); // Get the bot to connect to Discord
 ```

-More examples can be found in [the examples folder](https://github.com/abalabahaha/eris/tree/master/examples).
+More examples can be found in [the examples folder](https://github.com/projectdysnomia/dysnomia/tree/master/examples).

 Useful Links
 ------------

-- [The website](https://abal.moe/Eris/) has more details and documentation.
-- [The official Eris server](https://abal.moe/Eris/invite) is the best place to get support.
+- [The official Project Dysnomia server](https://discord.gg/2uUvgJzgCE) is the best place to get support.
-- [The GitHub repo](https://github.com/abalabahaha/eris) is where development primarily happens.
+- [The GitHub repo](https://github.com/projectdysnomia/dysnomia) is where development primarily happens.
-- [The NPM package webpage](https://npmjs.com/package/eris) is, well, the webpage for the NPM package.
+- [The NPM package webpage](https://npmjs.com/package/@projectdysnomia/dysnomia) is, well, the webpage for the NPM package.

 License
 -------